LukeIreland1/f18/documentation/C++style.md

 like `Http`.
 Consistency is one of many aspects in the pursuit of clarity, but not an end in itself.

+## <a name="checklist"></a>Pull request checklist
+Before submitting a pull request, review the following items:
+*  Verify that all files have a license.
+*  Make sure that all source lines have 80 or fewer characters.
+*  Run `git diff` on all files to look for spurious changes such as `include <iostream>`.
+*  Run clang-format version 7 on all .cc and .h files.
+*  Build and test with both GNU and clang compilers.
+*  Make sure that all error messages you added appear in tests.
+*  Annotate the code and tests with appropriate references to constraint and requirement numbers in the standard.
+*  Review declarations for proper use of `constexpr` and `const`.
+*  Ensure that the names of C++ constructs (functions, classes, etc.) evoke their purpose.
+*  Ensure that you check all dereferences of non-owning pointers.
+*  Ensure that the scopes of all functions and variables are as local as possible.
+*  Try to make all functions fit on a screen (40 lines).
+*  Declare non-member functions static when possible.
+*  Review previous pull request comments and make sure that you've actually made all of the changes that were requested.

 ## C++ compiler bug workarounds
 Below is a list of workarounds for C++ compiler bugs met with f18 that, even